-When a new medical treatment is studied for the first time in people, it is not known exactly how it will work.
-With any new treatment, there are possible risks as well as potential benefits.
+When researchers study a new medical treatment for the first time in people, they don’t know exactly how it will work.
+With any new treatment, there are possible risks and potential benefits.
 Clinical trials help doctors discover the answers to the following questions:

 - Is the treatment safe and effective?